KurohanaJuri/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 <a name="setup"/>

 ## 2. Setup
-Before doing anything make sure to download this repository :)
+Before doing anything make sure to :
+* Download this repository
+* Start docker
+* Go to your local repository's directory in docker

 ### 2.1 Launching the static server

-* Start docker and go to your local repository directory and build the container with the command in the folder  `docker-images/apache-php-image`:
+* Build the container with this command in the folder  `docker-images/apache-php-image`:
 ```
 docker build -t res/apache_php .
 ```